Jett59/micos/README.md

 make iso
 ```
 From the root of the project.
-This creates a few files under the build directory.
-The most important ones are:
-* Micos.iso.
-This is a bootable cdrom image with both bios and uefi support.
+This creates build/Micos.iso, which is a bootable iso image of the operating system.
-* Micos.
-This is the raw kernel file.